SitePen/dstore/README.md

 Property | Description
 -------- | -----------
 `idProperty` | If the store has a single primary key, this indicates the property to use as the identity property.
 The values of this property should be unique.
 Defaults to "id".
+`model` | This is the model class to use for all the data objects that originate from this store.
+By default this will be set to the class from `dstore/Model`.
+However, you can create your own model classes (and schemas), and assign them to a store.
+All object that come from the store will have their prototype set such that they will be instances of the model.

 ### Method Summary